 I finally decided that, even if we were too busy to talk face-to-face, I could still write her a three page long manifesto on my feelings throughout.
 She wrote one back.
 We both apologized for our part of it.
 Of course, it was mainly my fault.

 Before this whole ordeal I think I had taken it for granted that the responsibilities you have to a friend are not favours that you are doing them.
-It comes naturally to me to think of something “nice” that a person would do for another, as a simple favour.
-Now, having violated Tiny’s sleep schedule, I realize that friends need to have more than the enjoyment of each other’s company; friendship is a contract in it’s own right.
+It comes naturally to me to think of something “nice” that a person would do for another as a simple favour.
+Now, having violated Tiny’s sleep schedule, I realize that friends need to have more than the enjoyment of each other’s company; friendship is a contract in its own right.
 Ours just so happens to be written.
-But I can guarantee that you are all involved in relationships like this of your own, and maybe you haven’t considered exactly what these people expect of you, and if you’re fulfilling that.
+But I can guarantee that you are all involved in relationships like this of your own, and maybe you haven’t considered exactly what these people expect of you and if you’re fulfilling that.
 Right now, I am in the early stages of realizing this (and I’m 21) but some people go their whole lives thinking that the world revolves around their own contract, without wondering if they are violating someone else’s .
 This is how misunderstandings flourish, and how friendships are lost.
 A contract between friends may not be written, but it is upheld by emotions.
-Feelings of guilt supplement the need to point out a violation of section 3.1 A (for example), but there are no rewards expected when you follow a contract, and uphold your responsibilities to your friend.
-Those are expected.
+Feelings of guilt supplement the need to point out a violation of section 3.1 A (for example).
+There are, however, no expectations of a reward when you uphold your part in a friendship contract.
 And, what’s more, conflict is the only way true understanding can be obtained, so it is always a good idea to talk it through if you value someone.